-The advisory agreement has a one-year term ending March 4, 2016, and may be renewed for an unlimited number of successive one-year periods.
+The advisory agreement had a one-year term ending March 4, 2016, and has been renewed through March 14, 2017, and may continue to be renewed for an unlimited number of successive one-year periods.
 Our board of directors has the duty to evaluate the performance of our advisor before entering into or renewing the advisory agreement, and the criteria used in such evaluation will be reflected in the minutes of the meetings of our board of directors.
 The advisory agreement may be terminated upon 60 days' prior written notice (a) by our independent directors or our advisor, without cause and without penalty, (b) by our advisor for good reason, or (c) by our advisor upon our change of control; provided, that termination of the advisory agreement with cause must be upon 45 days' prior written notice.